FAMILY THERAPY FOR AUTISM

 Understanding the World of Autism & Addressing the Misconceptions

 We have specific training, personal and professional experience with autism to understand that the learning experience for those on the spectrum requires patience, awareness and training that may differ from conventional practice.
 We’re not big on labels.
 We are enamored by human connection and its self-healing power.
-Here’s some of what we know that makes working with ASD unique:
+Here’s some of what we know that makes working with autism unique:

 - Certain environmental cues unnoticed by others that are related to sensory input such as light, touch, sound, social interactions, or smell can trigger a fight or flight survival response.